xaya/xaya/doc/xaya/mining.md

 the two extremes:

-**Xaya blocks can be either merge-mined with SHA-256d (Bitcoin), or they can be mined stand-alone with Neoscrypt.**
+**Xaya blocks can be either merge-mined with SHA-256d (Bitcoin), or they can be mined stand-alone with a modified Neoscrypt.**
 The *chain ID* for merge mining Xaya is `1829`.
 There are no particular rules enforcing a certain sequence of blocks for each algorithm (unlike some existing multi-algorithm projects), but the difficulty